GoogleCloudPlatform/professional-services/examples/bq_benchmarks/README.md

 array types will be added to the values for column types.

 ### Federated Query Benchmark
-The external query benchmark quantifies the difference in performance between queries on federated (external) and managed BigQuery tables.
+The federated query benchmark quantifies the difference in performance between queries on federated (external) and managed BigQuery tables.
 A variety of queries ranging in complexity will be created.
 These queries will be run on managed BigQuery tables and federated Google Cloud Storage files (including AVRO, CSV, JSON, and PARQUET) of